 The picture of Walter [at left] depicts how you were greeted by him when you came to the stable to ride.

 Pete is Ginny's boyfriend.
 Lill will one day become Sis' sister-in-law.

 Trap 25 German Divisions; Yanks Race 90 Miles in

 City's Churches Expect Record Easter Throngs; Message to Be Hopeful as Victory Nears

-Tennessee Williams' The Glass Menagerie makes its debut on Broadway.
+On this day: Tennessee Williams' The Glass Menagerie debuts on Broadway.